Basic live log monitoring

 journalctl -f _SYSTEMD_UNIT=*container*

-During complex troubleshooting, you might need to monitor a service and all its dependencies:
+For complex troubleshooting, you might need to watch a service along with everything it depends on:

 # First, identify dependencies